Sinnington

 Typical of the area are the medieval cruck-built longhouses of Sinnington.
 These were constructed as single storey combined dwelling and beast houses and made of the local Jurassic limestone.
 Originally they had ling thatched roofs, but they were mostly re-roofed in the 19th century with grey slate or red pantiles.
 All Saints' Church has in its fabric an assemblage of dozens of fragments of pre-Norman crosses and hogback fragments scattered all over the building, inside and out.
 It appears that several - perhaps the numbers even reach double figures - significant crosses were broken up in order to provide building stone for the twelfth-century workers who built the church.

 Catherine Parr was resident in the manor of Sinnington, as Lady Latimer, between 1534 and 1543.
 She was the second wife of John Neville, 3rd Baron Latimer.
 The manor in nearby Nunnington was owned by her brother William Parr.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south to Brawby with a total population taken at the 2011 census of 1,685.

+The village was part of the Ryedale district from 1974 and 2023.
+It is now administered by North Yorkshire Council.